Kim Thompson: Early life

 Kim Thompson was born in Denmark in 1956.
-Child of a government contractor father, Thompson spent much of his youth in Europe, living in West Germany and the Netherlands.
+The child of a government contractor father, Thompson spent much of his youth in Europe, living in West Germany and the Netherlands.
 His mother was Danish, and Thompson grew up speaking the language, a skill which aided his later career as a translator of European comic books.
 (He was also fluent in French.)

-Thompson developed an interest in comics early in life, some of his favorites being the works of André Franquin, Maurice Tillieux,Jacques Tardi, and Jean "Mœbius" Giraud.
+Thompson developed an interest in comics early in life, some of his favorites being the works of André Franquin, Maurice Tillieux, Jacques Tardi, and Jean "Mœbius" Giraud.
 As a young man, Thompson was a frequent contributor to American superhero comic book letter columns, with letters published in (among others) Amazing Spider-Man, Captain America, Conan the Barbarian, Incredible Hulk, Iron Man, Marvel Spotlight, and Marvel-Two-in-One.
 Early writing work by Thompson was published in the comics fanzine Omniverse fanzine in 1979.

 Career

 Fantagraphics

 Thompson moved to the United States in 1977, and soon met Groth through a mutual friend.
 He joined Fantagraphics' staff in that year, and soon became a co-owner with Groth.
-In 1978, Thompson saved Fantagraphics from bankruptcy by pouring his inheritance into the company's financial coffers.
+In 1978, Thompson saved Fantagraphics from bankruptcy by pouring his inheritance into the company's coffers.

 Thompson was a regular contributor to the industry magazine The Comics Journal (which is published by Fantagraphics) since 1977.
 Although soft-spoken in person, as a writer Thompson did not shy from controversy.
 Even though he personally reviewed Dave Sim's long-running self-published comic Cerebus in early issues of The Comics Journal, Thompson (along with Groth) later took Sim to task in its pages for Sim's controversial statements about feminism and self-publishing.

 Thompson was also a regular contributor to the (now defunct) Fantagraphics-published magazine Amazing Heroes, writing for that journal from 1981 to 1987.

 Since Fantagraphics began publishing comics in 1982, Thompson edited many of the company's most popular titles, including Peter Bagge's Hate, Chris Ware's Acme Novelty Library, Joe Sacco's Palestine, Stan Sakai's Usagi Yojimbo, Linda Medley's Castle Waiting, and anthologies like Critters and Zero Zero.

 Thompson's last major Fantagraphics release was a remastered and expanded new edition of Guy Peellaert's landmark graphic novel The Adventures of Jodelle (1966) for which Thompson also provided a new translation from the French.